zfcampus/zf-apigility-doctrine/README.md

 A query provider returns a QueryBuilder object.
 By using a custom query provider you may inject conditions specific to the resource or user without modifying the resource.
 For instance, you may add a ```$queryBuilder->andWhere('user = ' . $event->getIdentity());``` in your query provider before returning the QueryBuilder created therein.
 Other uses include soft deletes so the end user can only see the active records.

 A custom plugin manager is available to register your own query providers.
-This can be done through following configuration:
+This can be done through this configuration:

 ```php
 'zf-apigility-doctrine-query-provider' => array(